baillielab/BEND/README.md

 ## Embedders overview

-If you need to make embeddings for other purposes than preparing downstream task data, [`bend.embedders`](bend/utils/embedders.py) contains wrapper classes around the individual models.
+If you need to make embeddings for other purposes than preparing downstream task data, [`bend_hybrid.embedding.embedders`](bend_hybrid.embedding.embedders.py) contains wrapper classes around the individual models.
 Each embedder takes a path (or name, if available on HuggingFace) of a checkpoint as the first argument, and provides an `embed()` method that takes a list of sequences and returns a list of embeddings.
 For models that return less embedding vectors than their number of input nucleotides, [embeddings can be upsampled](#how-are-embeddings-upsampled) to the original input sequence length using the `upsample_embeddings=True` argument in `config/embedding/embedders.yml`.
-Some of the embedders currently also support computing logits and cross entropy losses, see the documentation for more information.

 | Embedder                                                                                                                                         | Reference                                                                      | Models                                                                                                        | Info                                                                                                                                                                                                                                        |
 | ------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |